Not all couples are the same:

 3.)
 Both mates are ambivalent about their dependency.

-a.
+(a.)
 The wife tries to mask her dependence by:

-give the impression she doesn't need her husband.
+(b) A pseudo independence, involving herself in community affairs to give the impression she doesn't need her husband.

 1.)
 On the surface the couple seem to function well in all